Internet privacy: Reduction of risks to Internet privacy

-Inc. magazine reports that the Internet's biggest corporations have hoarded Internet users' personal data and sold it for large financial profits.
+Journalists have reported that the Internet's biggest corporations have hoarded Internet users' personal data to use it and sell it for large financial profits at the users' expense.
+Academics have called this practice informational exploitation.

 Private mobile messaging

-The magazine reports on a band of startup companies that are demanding privacy and aiming to overhaul the social-media business.
+The magazine reports on a band of startup companies that are demanding privacy and aiming to overhaul the social media business.
 Popular privacy-focused mobile messaging apps include Wickr, Wire, and Signal, which provide peer-to-peer encryption and give the user the capacity to control what message information is retained on the other end.

 Web tracking prevention

 Protection through information overflow

 According to Nicklas Lundblad, another perspective on privacy protection is the assumption that the quickly growing amount of information produced will be beneficial.
-The reasons for this are that the costs for the surveillance will raise and that there is more noise, noise being understood as anything that interferes the process of a receiver trying to extract private data from a sender.
+The reasons for this are that the costs for the surveillance will rise and that there is more noise, noise being understood as anything that interferes with the process of a receiver trying to extract private data from a sender.

 In this noise society, the collective expectation of privacy will increase, but the individual expectation of privacy will decrease.
 In other words, not everyone can be analyzed in detail, but one individual can be.
 Also, in order to stay unobserved, it can hence be better to blend in with the others than trying to use for example encryption technologies and similar methods.
 Technologies for this can be called Jante-technologies after the Law of Jante, which states that you are nobody special.
 This view offers new challenges and perspectives for the privacy discussion.

 Public views

-While internet privacy is widely acknowledged as the top consideration in any online interaction, as evinced by the public outcry over SOPA/CISPA, public understanding of online privacy policies is actually being negatively affected by the current trends regarding online privacy statements.
-Users have a tendency to skim internet privacy policies for information regarding the distribution of personal information only, and the more legalistic the policies appear, the less likely users are to even read the information.
-Coupling this with the increasingly exhaustive license agreements companies require consumers to agree to before using their product, consumers are reading less about their rights.
+While Internet privacy is widely acknowledged as the top consideration in any online interaction, as evidenced by the public outcry over SOPA/CISPA, public understanding of online privacy policies is actually being negatively affected by the current trends regarding online privacy statements.
+Users have a tendency to skim Internet privacy policies for information regarding the distribution of personal information only, and the more legalistic the policies appear, the less likely users are to even read the information.
+Coupling this with the increasingly exhaustive license agreements companies require consumers agree with before using their product, consumers are reading less about their rights.

-Furthermore, if the user has already done business with a company, or is previously familiar with a product, they have a tendency to not read the privacy policies that the company has posted.
-As internet companies become more established, their policies may change, but their clients will be less likely to inform themselves of the change.
-This tendency is interesting because as consumers become more acquainted with the internet they are also more likely to be interested in online privacy.
+Furthermore, if the user has already done business with a company, or is previously familiar with a product, they tend to not read the privacy policies that the company has posted.
+As Internet companies become more established, their policies may change, but their clients will be less likely to inform themselves of the change.
+This tendency is interesting because as consumers become more acquainted with the Internet they are also more likely to be interested in online privacy.
 Finally, consumers have been found to avoid reading the privacy policies if the policies are not in a simple format, and even perceive these policies to be irrelevant.
 The less readily available terms and conditions are, the less likely the public is to inform themselves of their rights regarding the service they are using.